sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 What's the largest jigsaw puzzle you have ever put together?
 500 pieces?
 1000 pieces?
 10,000 pieces?

-How do you put together a large puzzle?
-You look at the picture on the box?

-Sometimes if a piece doesn't fit, you have to put the entire puzzle together and just see the missing place where it fits.

 I like to think of the Bible as a gigantic pizzle, where each verse forms a single piece.
 So it's kind of like a big jig-saw puzzle with 31,120 little pieces in total.
 The pieces are organized into smaller bags called books.
 There are 66 of these in the Old Testament, and NN of these in the New Testament.

+How do you put together a large puzzle?
+You look at the picture on the box?

+Sometimes if a piece doesn't fit, you have to put the entire puzzle together and just see the missing place where it fits.

 What is the picture on the box of the Bible?
 Another way we might ask this question is: what is the unifying theme of the book?
 Let's take a quick look at the first and last books of the Bible to see if we can find any hints!

-Sometimes a piece seems

 For the crowd here today, we are going to be looking at some pretty familar pieces.
 But I would like to test out wheter some of these pieces perhaps fit togheter better maybe just a little differently than you might have considered before.